derekmueller/irlib/doc/doc_utilities.rst

     Optional arguments:
 		-t hh 	The hour offset (hh) of the GPR computer from UTC (default = 0) -l n    Work only on line (n); default works on all lines -d n 	Set the max time delta permissible for matching locations to (n) seconds; default is 15 seconds
 		-o n 	Adds an offset (n) to the elevations to account for the height of GPS off the ice or different geoid, use a neg. number to subtract.
 		-n  	Replace coordinates in HDF with no appropriate supplementary GPS counterpart with 'NaN'.
 By default, the original coordinates are retained.
-		-p  	Keep all coordinates positive (use with old h5 format where Lat_N and Long_W).
+		-p  	Keep all coordinates positive (use with old h5 format where coordinates are Lat_N and Long_W).

-If GPS data collected from the on-board receiver are missing or of poor quality, they can be replaced by data from a hand-held GPS receiver.
-The data from the hand-held receiver must be exported as or converted to GPX format, which is a standard open format.
-Calling ``h5_replace_gps`` creates a copy of the original dataset with the new coordinates inserted.
-Command-line flags can be used to specify matching tolerances and which lines to work on.

 h5_add_utm
 ~~~~~~~~~~
+``h5_add_utm`` uses the *pyproj* library to append projected UTM zone
+coordinates to datasets that only include lon-lat coordinates.
+This is a
+required step for many of the data processing operations that might be used
+later.

 ::